sseefried/open-epidemic-game/design-log/README.md

 It's in reverse order so you might want to scroll down to the bottom to see how the game looked at the beginning.

+## *2015-03-01* Increased birth rate of germs

+It was possible to "game" the game by killing off all germs but one and then just killing its child as soon as it was born.
+You could get an unlimited score this way.
+I have now changed the mechanics of the game to prevent this from being a viable strategy.
+The germs now increase their birth rate as their generation increases.

+You can watch a video of this [here](https://www.youtube.com/watch?v=x8anPTr0C88).

 ## *2015-02-28* Antibiotic flasks add to game

 **Git commit:** f7e2bff0f7ec0711fcac979bb0d3592993a3bb08